2023 Pakistani census

-The 2023 Census of Pakistan is currently an ongoing detailed enumeration of the Pakistani population that will be the seventh national census in the country.
-It is to be held from 1 March 2023 to 1 April 2023 and will be conducted by the Pakistan Bureau of Statistics.
-Detailed results of the census would be announced on 30 April 2023.
+The 2023 Census of Pakistan was the detailed enumeration of the Pakistani population and the seventh national census in the country.
+It was conducted by the Pakistan Bureau of Statistics.
+It was also the first ever digital census to be held in Pakistan, including the first in South Asian history.

+The census was initially held from 1 March 2023 to 1 April 2023.
+However, enumeration was later extended several times until 30 May 2023, because of incomplete enumeration in large cities such as Karachi, Lahore, and Faisalabad, where people are more mobile and therefore harder to count, and in remote and rural Balochistan.
+The extension was also used by PBS officials and census takers for quality reviews, to check if all households and people were properly counted in each area.
+The 2023 census recorded a total population throughout the country of 241,499,431 (excluding Gilgit-Baltistan and Azad Kashmir).

 Background

 The Constitution of Pakistan requires that a population census be held every ten years.
 The results of censuses in Pakistan are used for resource allocation, sampling frames, constituency delimitation, apportionment, and for policy planning in the future.

 After the independence of Pakistan in 1947, censuses were held in the years 1951, 1961, 1972 (delayed one year due to war in 1971), and 1981.
 However, the next censuses following were delayed until 1998 and 2017 due to politicization and instability.
-The 2017 census was the last census completed in the country, and recorded a total population of 213.2 Million.
+The 2017 census was the last census completed in the country, and recorded a total population of 213.2 million.